 The designers of the TETON Sports Outfitter tent cot have really thought about the problems with setting up camp cots.
 The tent cot features a built-in pivot pin to help set the cot up.
 The pivot arm is a built-in lever that makes putting that last end bar in place manageable.

-The Outfitter camp cot is easy to assemble and disassemble once you get the knack of it, making it perfect for camping, hiking, or any other outdoor activity.
+The Outfitter camp cot is easy to assemble and disassemble once you get the knack for it, making it perfect for camping, hiking, or any other outdoor activity.

 Things To Know